datastax/dsbulk/CONTRIBUTING.md

 Before you send your pull request, make sure that you have a unit test that failed before the fix and succeeds after.

+You will also need to sign the [DataStax Contribution License Agreement](https://cla.datastax.com/).

 If your pull requests addresses a Jira issue, add the corresponding entry to the [changelog](./changelog/README.md), in the following format: